xiao-mantou/GamingTweaks/Sound/Readme.md

 ### EqualizerAPO Tutorials
 * [EqualizerAPO + ReaPlugs VSTs (Mic processing without virtual cables)](https://www.youtube.com/watch?v=J3fBx2ftaBs)
 * [Fixing Microphone Reverb with Equalizer APO](https://www.youtube.com/watch?v=eySlFVYGk8E)

+## Modded sound drivers from DanielK & PAX

+In some situations a modded sound driver or all-in-one packages can has its benefits, e.g. when the original driver causes problems or does not include features like DolbyAtmos.
+If you need such features or want to test those tweaked driver/packages, then there are two great resources (_see links below_).

+* [Daniel_K](https://danielkawakami.blogspot.com/) is a well-known sound card driver modder mainly for Realtek/Creative/Asus cards.
+Since the end of 2017 he did not updated his homepage nor driver packages.
+* [PAX](https://www.hardwareheaven.com/community/forums/pax-drivers.174/) is a still active and known for his Creaitve/Asus sound packages/driver mods and tweaks.
+Some of his packages/mods are based in Daniel_K's work.